Megidd/TI-Nspire/README.md

 This repository can be used as a benchmark: https://github.com/skayo/TI-Nspire-Minesweeper

-# Dependencies
+# How

+## 1. Dependency

-On Linux, build the Luna executable used by our make file.
+On Linux, build a dependency used by our *make* file.
 Tested on openSUSE Leap.

 ```bash
 git clone https://github.com/ndless-nspire/Luna